 Total rate = Fixed rate + 2 x Semiannual inflation rate + (Semiannual inflation rate X Fixed rate)

-This means that starting in November 2023, new I Bonds will earn a rate of 4.36%.
+This means that starting in November 2024, new I Bonds will earn a lower rate of about 3.21% (if the fixed rate doesn’t change).

-That signals to us that inflation is cooling off, which is a good thing for consumers.
-But that’s not great for I Bonds.
+That signals to us that inflation has moderated considerably and haven’t spiked the way that it did for the past few years, which is a good for consumers, but not so great for I Bonds.

 What if I buy I Bonds before the rate change?

-After that time period, your total rate is currently estimated to be 3.07% for the following six months.
-Assuming deflation doesn’t happen, then in terms of the absolute worse-case scenario, where you:
+After that time period, your total rate is estimated to be 3.21% for the following six months.
+Assuming no change in the inflation data, then in terms of the absolute worse-case scenario, where you:

 - sell the I Bond on April 1, 2025 (hold the I Bond for the minimum 12 months and incur a three-month interest penalty)

-For instance, the high-yield savings account at UFB Direct offers an uncapped 5.25% APY with no minimum balance and no monthly fees.
+For instance, this savings account at UFB Direct offers an uncapped 4.01% APY with no minimum balance and no monthly fees.
+In most cases, it doesn’t make sense to buy additional I Bonds right now when you can get a higher rate with no minimum holding period or no early withdrawal penalty.

 That’s what I’ve decided to do with my savings.
-If inflation rears its ugly head again, I can withdraw my funds from UFB Direct at any time and buy more bonds.
+If inflation rears its ugly head again and the rate for I Bonds increases significantly, I can withdraw my funds from my savings account at any time and buy more bonds.

 How to Buy I Bonds